 What Are the Differences Between a Spreadsheet and a Database?

-- You can share spreadsheets very easily amongst a group of people (or even, for example, an entire company).
-Even though they are not meant to be manipulated by multiple people, they make things easier for smaller projects.
-It is not the case for databases, though.
+- You can share spreadsheets amongst a group of people.
+Even though they are not meant to be manipulated by multiple people, they can be shared for smaller projects.

 - Spreadsheets are beginner-friendly.
-No matter how much experience you have (maybe none), it is not too hard to learn how to use spreadsheets with popular software such as Excel or Sheets.
-It is an advantage because it allows a broader group of people to learn how to use spreadsheets.
+No matter how much experience you have (or none), it's simple to learn how to use spreadsheets.

 - Spreadsheets are very flexible.
-If you decide through your project that you want to change certain things - it is much easier to do so with spreadsheets than databases.
+If you decide through your project that you want to change certain things - it is very simple to do so.